Chances of getting into The University of Tampa

 |ACT Score||Competitiveness||Admission Chances|

 |20 to 22||Reach||33%-42%|

 |Less than 20||Low||<33%|

 You will need above average high school grades to get into The University of Tampa.
 The average high school GPA of the admitted freshman class at The University of Tampa was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #24 in Florida for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as The University of Tampa accepts 53% of students who apply.